(con't from Part VI)

-Now comes something akin to mission impossible: this theme is then presented in inverse movement [See blog, Inversion] and treated as a 2 part canon at the octave between the soprano (follower) and bass (leader) at a distance of a half bar; meanwhile the tenor voice carries the theme right side up against the other 2 lines at a distance of a quarter bar, creating a 3 part canon!
+Now comes something akin to mission impossible: this theme is then presented in inverse movement [See blog, Inversion] and treated as a 2 voice canon at the octave between the soprano (follower) and bass (leader) at a distance of a half bar; meanwhile the tenor voice carries the theme right side up against the other 2 lines at a distance of a quarter bar, creating a 3 voice canon!

 The idea here is to think horizontally with your moving lines so that, at any point along the way, a vertical slice through any point of any measure will dovetail to make consonant harmony.

 The fact that you can get something like this to work at all is a minor miracle ... but here's how:

 In this 3 voice canon 2 notes of the theme in the tenor line were "tweaked" tonally to get them to "fit" in vertical harmony with the outer voices without creating dissonance.

 It would be instructive to have a close look at this score and study how the composer was able to get away with this.

 While this 3 voice canon is going on an added free voice in the alto squeezes itself between the soprano and tenor lines to continue the 4 voice texture.

 If that wasn't enough, another 3 voice canon at the octave immediately follows in which the bass line (follower) trails the leader (soprano) at a distance of one bar with the theme this time in inverted retrograde [See blog, Retrograde]; the tenor line meanwhile plays the theme right side up in retrograde at a distance of a half bar ... with a free voice in the alto preserving the 4 voice texture!